oh3scipipi/ohyeah/GeneralSheet.md

 ALSO WRITE TO PAPER!
 I AM OLD SCHOOL AND I DON't TRUST THE MACHINES!

 WHICH PORTS ARE OPEN

  22? or ANY SSH ->

+                            it means you will check
+                                            /etc/ssh/ssh_config
+                            and see where are the keys and types of them 22? or ANY SSH ->